haxetink/tink_url/README.md

 # Tinkerbell URL library

-This library handles URLs in a manner highly consistent with browsers.
-A more detailed documentation is yet to come, but in general it should work as expected.
-When in doubt refer to the tests.
+This library facilitates URL handling, by providing means to parse them, and also to resolve URLs in a manner highly consistent with browsers.